 Dennis recalls his life on North Hull estate, growing up and the games he would play as a child.
 He talks about his family and his father who was a docker.
 He also discusses his work history and the various jobs he has done over the years.
 He finishes by talking about the social groups and community work he is currently involved with and his views on Hull and its people.

 |Date of Interview:||03/03/2016|

 Time Code Notes

-[03:40] Childhood games played with friends in the street and areas used -.
-30th Ave, ‘The Decontam’ from civil defence during the war – children played on there and ‘had adventures’.
+[00:03:40] Childhood games played with friends in the street and areas used -.
+30th Ave, ‘The Decontam’ from Civil Defence during the war – children played on there and ‘had adventures’.
 York Road fields (now Orchard Park).
-Fish, games, Middledyke lane, ‘3 Cornered Wood’.
+Fish, games, Middledyke Lane, ‘3 Cornered Wood’.
 Talks about having respect for elders.

-[09:08] Various work – men’s outfitters on Holderness road, ‘Mason’s’ – ‘for every lad and his dad’.
-Hull & Humber Cargo(?) in handling (stores) kit for the ships – then 7yrs on the docks as a ‘Talleyman’ keeping records of cargo.
+[00:09:08] Various work – men’s outfitters on Holderness road, ‘Mason’s’ – ‘for every lad and his dad’.
+Hull & Humber Cargo(?) in handling (stores) kit for the ships – then 7yrs on the docks as a ‘Tallyman’ keeping records of cargo.

 These time code notes are provided as a rough guide to the above recording.
 Untold Hull would like to thank all the volunteers who took part for their time and hard work in producing this information.